circlefin/payments-sample-app/README.md

 The sample app is now running at: `http://localhost:3011/`.

-After you [generate an API key for the sandbox environment](https://developers.circle.com/docs/getting-started-with-the-circle-apis#section-api-keys), enter it on the **top right corner of the sample app**.
+After you [generate an API key for the sandbox environment](https://developers.circle.com/docs/getting-started-with-the-circle-apis#section-api-keys), enter it on the settings tab on the **top right corner of the sample app**.

 You are now ready to use the sample app and test some payments flows that in a production environment would settle in the [USDC stablecoin](https://www.circle.com/en/usdc).